PlaidCloud/website/content/en/docs/reference/using-api/deprecation-policy.md

 group may not advance until after a release has been made that supports both the new version and the previous version**

-Users must be able to upgrade to a new release of Kubernetes and then roll back to a previous release, without converting anything to the new API version or suffering breakages (unless they explicitly used features only available in the newer version).
+Users must be able to upgrade to a new release of PlaidCloud and then roll back to a previous release, without converting anything to the new API version or suffering breakages (unless they explicitly used features only available in the newer version).
 This is particularly evident in the stored representation of objects.

 All of this is best illustrated by examples.
-Imagine a Kubernetes release, version X, which introduces a new API group.
-A new Kubernetes release is made every approximately 4 months (3 per year).
+Imagine a PlaidCloud release, version X, which introduces a new API group.
+A new PlaidCloud release is made every approximately 4 months (3 per year).
 The following table describes which API versions are supported in a series of subsequent releases.